I live in a residential area but it is listed as a industrial and manufacturing on the zoning color chart map in the color purple

 I have a rock that is about the size of s volley ball.
 It is light maroon and dark grey.
 The markings on it almost look like rose petals.
 I haven't seen one like it before and was wondering what kind of rock it was?

-Montmorency County Michigan rocks and minerals Posted about 1 month ago
+Montmorency County Michigan rocks and minerals Posted 4 months ago

 St. Clair County installed drain tiles on front of our home and the drain tiles have collapsed causing extensive water damage to our home.
 Is the County Drain Commission responsible to repair this?